What Is Factoring Finance?

 - Flexible limits (factor as much or as little as you like)

-- Approval based on strength of business’ customers
+- Approval based on creditworthiness of business’ customers

 - Small-business owners and startups qualify